SonaliPKoli/QHRM_TASK/README.md

 2.Open the project in your preferred IDE or text editor.

 3.Create a database for the project in your SQL Server instance.
 I used SQL Server Management Studio tool.
 Remember the connection string for later use.

-I have provided .bacpac file containing the db with the table.

-Import the same in SSMS.
+I have provided .bacpac file containing the db with the table, import the same in SSMS.

 4.Open the appsettings.json file in the project.
 Update the DefaultConnection connection string value with your SQL Server connection details.